7 Best Affordable Condo Insurance Companies of 2026

 Technology

-We liked insurers like Lemonade because the provider is powered by AI.
+We liked insurers like Lemonade because AI powers the provider.

 As such, Lemonade allows you to sign up for coverage within minutes.